20 Ways to Say Cool in Italian (With Audio)

 Billie Eilish è la cantante più interessante del momento.
 (Billie Eilish is the most interesting singers of the moment.)

-I capelli verdi sono la moda del momento.
-(Green hair is of the trend of the moment.)
+I capelli rossi sono la moda del momento.
+(Red hair is of the trend of the moment.)

 Tutto a posto is a fairly informal way of asking someone if everything is cool in Italian.